TPOXX FDA Approval History

 Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl methyl cellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, and sodium lauryl sulfate.
 The capsule shell is made of gelatin, FD&C blue #1, FD&C red #3, FD&C yellow #6, and titanium dioxide.

-Development History and FDA Approval Process for TPOXX
+Development Timeline for TPOXX

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.